focus-editor/focus/LOG.md

     - Rollback creating another cursor (ctrl+alt+D?)
     - Word selection / line selection mode
     - Ctrl+shift+delete/backspace - remove until start/end of line

-- Load UE5 source and try to scan it
-    - When doing it, collect info on any binary files that had to be read to be ignored

 - Add horizontal scrollbar
     - Alt-HL smooth scroll